minio/minio-dotnet/API.md

 <a name="getObject"></a>
 ### GetObjectAsync(String bucketName, String objectName, String fileName)

-`Task GetObjectAsync(string bucketName, string objectName, string fileName)`
+`Task GetObjectAsync(string bucketName, string objectName, string fileName, CancellationToken cancellationToken = default(CancellationToken))`

 Downloads and saves the object as a file in the local filesystem.